DeviLeo/DLGPlayer/README.md

 Then input "http://192.168.31.120/media.mp4" into the text box on the top of the main view and go!

 #### (2) Transfer any media files using file management.
-Select "Local Files" in the main view and transfer the media files according to the tips on the top of the file management view.
+Select "Local Files" in the main view.
+Transfer the media files according to the tips on the top of the file management view.
-Then select any one media file listed in the table and enjoy it!
+Select any one media file listed in the table and enjoy it!

 ## 4. Usage
 #### (1) Use *DLGPlayerViewController* to play a media file with HUD.